Advanced Topics

 Implementing the build hook

-Write the following script to /etc/nix/upload-to-cache.sh:
+Write the following script to /etc/nix/upload-to-cache.sh

-Should $OUT_PATHS be quoted?
+Should $OUT_PATHS

-Then make sure the hook program is executable by the root user:
+Then make sure the hook program is executable by the root

 # chmod +x /etc/nix/upload-to-cache.sh